ohmtal/BaseFlux/README.md

 ---
 # Demo with cmake build system:

+The first cmake take a while because it:

-- fetch SDL3 and staticly link it
+    - fetch SDL3
-- fetch ImGui and add it as lib
+    - fetch ImGui

 Compile and run :
 ```